den-is/ansible-collection-tools/README.md

-# den_is.tools - an Ansible collection
+# den_is.tools - an Ansible collection to deploy 70+ tools

 An extremely minimalistic Ansible collection to quickly automate the deployment of various open-source tools and services.